 - Brené Brown: The Gifts of Imperfect Parenting

 This is, hands-down, the most important innovation in math education in history, and I don't say that lightly.
 Grant Sanderson's approach to grounding math in graphical intuition and connecting it to reality has the ability to inspire curiosity and passion and prevent kids from checking out of math because of how it's so often taught as merely abstract symbol manipulation.

-- Mark Horstman: The Effective Manager: Audible, Kindle
+- Peter Drucker: The Effective Executive: Audible, Kindle

 "Why does philosophy matter?"— Existential Comics (@existentialcoms) August 5, 2015